HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 MOTHNODE

 I owe it to dust and the empty chambers
-I'm there to the very end in an endless spiral
+Stay there to the very end in an endless spiral
 Make it last my grit on revival
 It's a fresh spit, it's a fresh spit ye